-June 11, 1998 – In “V for Vendetta,” Gordon is murdered by Alistair Harper.
-Evey goes to the Kit Kat Keller to murder Harper, but is arrested by Norsefire.
-That same night, Rosemary begins working at the Keller.
+June 11, 1998 – In “V for Vendetta,” Gordon was murdered by Alistair Harper.
+Evey went to the Kit Kat Keller to murder Harper, but was arrested by Norsefire.
+That same night, Rosemary began working at the Keller.

 June 11, 2001 – Timothy McVeigh was executed by the U.S. federal government for his role in the Oklahoma City bombing.

 June 11, 2005 - As the investigation into the disappearance of Natalee Holloway, 18, of Mountain Brook continued, David Cruz, spokesman for the Aruban Minister of Justice, indicated that Holloway was dead and authorities knew the location of her body.
 Cruz later retracted the statement, saying he was a victim of a "misinformation campaign."

 June 11, 2005 - During an interleague game with the Los Angeles Angels of Anaheim, New York Met Marlon Anderson of Montgomery, Ala. tied the score in the ninth inning with an inside-the-park home run off Angels closer Francisco Rodríguez.
 The ball caromed away from center fielder Steve Finley, who ran it down in right-center field as Anderson circled the bases.
 Anderson barely beat the play at the plate, colliding face-first into catcher José Molina's mask.